acgetchell/mundus-atrox/src/journals/twenty-second.md

 Round 3

 1. The Balor hits me for 19 slashing damage and 12 HP lightning damage.
 Also, everyone gets 7 HP fire damage.
-2. *CoralKing* Shadow Steps behind the Balor and uses his staff of striking for 30 HP damage and uses stunning strike but misses.
+2. *CoralKing* Shadow Steps behind the Balor and uses his Staff of Striking for 30 HP damage and uses stunning strike but misses.
 3. *Droki* teleports into darkness and *Calmul* becomes blind.
 He gets hit for 25 HP and 33 HP total.
 4. We hear a grunt from the direction of *Calmul*
 5. I move to the Balor, cast Blinding Smite, and hit the Balor twice, doing 103 HP damage.
-6. *Avren* uses mass cure wounds on *Calmul*, *CoralKing*, me, *Steve*, Steel Defender, and *Benjamin* for 20 HP.
+6. *Avren* uses Mass Cure Wounds on *Calmul*, *CoralKing*, me, *Steve*, Steel Defender, and *Benjamin* for 20 HP.
 7. *Tysnera* does 22 HP acid damage
 8. *Geral* asks me to hit the Balor for 31 HP and he hits him for 14 HP.
 He also does another 10 HP damage.
 9. *Tasbros* summons Bigby’s Hand and uses grasping hand, but instead adds chaos.
 We all take 2 HP necrotic damage.